5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Open the `config.plist` and do the following:

-**IMPORTANT**: You can skip steps 1 and 2 on macOS Monterey &rarr; the new Board ID skip and VMM patches enable native SMBIOS support for your CPU.
-No need to use a newer one which was not written for Ivy Bridge CPUs: either use `MacBookPro9,x` or `MacbookPro10,x` and macOS Monterey will boot and install updates via Software Update.

 1. Set `SystemProductName` according to the CPU and the macOS version you want to use:
-	-  For Intel i5/i7, macOS 12: `MacBookPro10,1` or `MacBookPro10,2`
+	-  For Intel i5/i7, macOS 12: `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)
-	-  For Intel i5/i7, macOS 11.3+: `MacBookPro10,1` or `MacBookPro10,2`
+	-  For Intel i5/i7, macOS 11.3+: `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)
-	-  For Intel i7, macOS 10.13 to 10.15: `MacBookPro10,1` (Recommended combo)
-	-  For Intel i5, macOS 10.13 to 10.15: `MacBookPro10,2`
+	-  For Intel i5/i7, macOS 10.13 to 10.15: `MacBookPro10,1` (i7), `MacBookPro10,2` (i5)

-	**NOTE**: This config uses special Boooter and Kernel Patched in OpenCore which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+) whch wouldn't be posible otherwise.
-If you are using macOS Big Sur lower than 11.3, you need to use `MacBookPro11,X` instead, since the patches won't work with earlier versions of Big Sur.
+	**NOTE**: My config uses special Boooter and Kernel Patches from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+) so native Power Management as well as System Updates are working which wouldn't be posible otherwise past macOS Catalina.

 2. Adjust `csr-active-config` according to the macOS version you want to use:
-	- For macOS Monterey: `EF0F0000`(0xFEF in Clover)
-	- For macOS Big Sur: `67080000`(0x867)
+	- For macOS Big Sur to Monterey: `67080000`(0x867)
 	- For macOS Mojave/Catalina: `FF070000`(0x7FF)
 	- For macOSHigh Sierra: `FF030000` (0x3FF)

-	**NOTE**: You need to disable SIP if you use macOS Monteray with patched-in Intel HD 4000 Drivers!
+	**NOTE**: You have to disable SIP if you use macOS Monteray with patched-in Intel HD 4000 Drivers!

 3. Select the correct Framebuffer-Patch for your T530 model.
 Two display panels exist: `HD+` (WSXGA and FullHD) and `HD` panels.
 Both are using different identifiers:</br>